mig-gonz/Milestone-One-Browser-Game/README.md

 Title: No Refunds!

 My game will be a price guessing trivia game, inspired by the price is right.
-You will have to guess the price of random items that exist in today's markets, and 100 points will be awarded for every correct answer and -25 points for every wrong answer.
+You will have to guess the price of random items that exist in today's markets.
+100 points will be awarded for every correct answer and -25 points for every wrong answer.

 You win if you reach 1,000 points on or before the 20th game question.